bloycey/heroicons-astro/README.md

 ---

 // PROPS
-// iconCode: Use the camel-case icon code from the official website: https://heroicons.com/
+// iconCode: Use the kebab-case icon code from the official website: https://heroicons.com/
 // iconStyle: Accepts either "outline" or "solid" (default is "outline")
 // customClasses: Accepts classnames as a string.
 E.g. "h-6 w-6"